 - Call 911 if your baby has a seizure for more than 5 minutes, turns blue, has trouble breathing, or is unresponsive after the seizure ends.

 Will my doctor be able to know for sure if my child is having seizures?

-According to the Epilepsy Foundation, if you suspect your baby is having seizures, the pediatrician will typically call upon a pediatric neurologist.
+If you suspect that your baby is having seizures, the pediatrician will typically refer you to a pediatric neurologist.
 Your baby’s pediatric neurologist may order and perform a number of tests to narrow down the type of seizures and their causes.
-The following tests can help diagnose infant seizures:
+The following tests can help diagnose infant seizures (4):

 - An EEG to look for abnormal activity in the brain.